pip-services/pip-services-docs/content/en/net/postgres/_index.md

 dotnet add package PipServices3.Postgres
 ```

-As an example, lets create persistence for the following data object.
+As an example, lets create persistence for the following data object:

 ```cs
 using PipServices3.Commons.Data;